NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   ``vacancy``                     0/1    1=Home is vacant.
 Automatically overrides other columns.
 N/A
   ==============================  =====  ========================================================  ===================

+Columns with units of `frac` must be normalized to MAX=1; that is, these schedules only define *when* energy is used, not *how much* energy is used.
 Example schedule CSV files are provided in the ``HPXMLtoOpenStudio/resources/schedule_files`` directory.

 A detailed stochastic or smooth occupancy schedule CSV file can also be automatically generated for you; see the :ref:`usage_instructions` for the commands.